msv-lab/f1x/doc/Development.md

 This protocol ensures correct partitioning when the candidate is executed multiple times or in multiple runtimes.

-Each element of the search space is transparently identified by an ID called `__f1x_id`.
+Each element of the search space is transparently identified by a 32bit ID called `__f1x_id`.
 A part of the bits used in this ID can encode some information, that is ID is not arbitrary.
-Apart from that, each candidate has a location ID `__f1x_loc` that transparently identifies its location in the buggy program.
+Apart from that, each candidate has a 32bit location ID `__f1x_loc` that transparently identifies its location in the buggy program.
+A part of the bits in this ID encode the buggy file.

 ## Transformation ##